Capitains/flask-capitains-nemo/docs/Nemo.developer_guide.rst

 Nemo Developper Guide
 =====================

 How to contribute ?
-Our github Etiquette
+Our Github Etiquette
 ########################################

 - Open Issues
 - Do Pull Request
-- Ensure Unit Tests
+- Check Unit Tests results and write your own
+- Add documentation !
 - Do not decide yourself on changing the version

 Writing and running tests